-There’s an ongoing battle, but you won’t find it anywhere; it’s the war between sales and marketing.
-When its war weapons are not bombs, guns but for words and big data.
-Each department underestimates the contribution of each other, businesses from SMB to billion-dollar enterprises; they all have one thing in common, misalignment.
-Both worlds clash due to conflict of process, wrong impressions, budget, and more.
+There’s an ongoing battle, but you won’t find it anywhere it’s the war between sales and marketing.
+When it’s war, weapons are not bombs or guns but words and big data.
+Each department underestimates the contribution of each other, businesses from SMBs to billion-dollar enterprises they all have one thing in common: misalignment.
+Both worlds clash due to conflicts of process, wrong impressions, budget, and more.

-Nowadays, doors are more open; exchanging knowledge and ideas becomes a significant contribution to the growth of any business.
+Nowadays, doors are more open exchanging knowledge and ideas significantly contributes to any business’s growth.
 Aligning Sales and Marketing has become the holy grail of every business.
-To create a harmonious partnership between marketing and sales, we need to know the difference between the two departments and how data are the future of both worlds.
+To create a harmonious partnership between marketing and sales, we need to know the difference between the two departments and how data is the future of both worlds.

-Group of the potential customer or geographical area assigned to a sales representative, dealer, reseller distributor that holds accountability of that area.
+Group of the potential customer or geographical area assigned to a sales representative, dealer, or reseller distributor that holds accountability for that area.

 Group of potential customers that a business wants to convert into profitable customers

-Group of potential customers who shows interest by visiting the website (Send a message on your Chatbot), interacting with your social media page.
+Group of potential customers who show interest by visiting the website (Send a message on your Chatbot) and interacting with your social media page.

 Marketing is an advertisement.
 Marketing is a catalog.
 Marketing is an announcement.
 And more recently, Marketing is a Social Media and Professional Networking Sites Page.

-Many Businesses consider Marketing as purely selling on a larger scale.
+Many businesses consider marketing to be purely selling on a larger scale.

-Marketing attributes to any business activities that establish interest or gathers knowledge about a potential buyer or customer.
+Marketing is attributed to business activities that establish interest or gather knowledge about a potential buyer or customer.
 It uses the “marketing mix,” also known as the 4P’s product, price, place, and promotion.
-Marketing also searches for ideal customers and draw the customers’ attention to the product or service available.
+Marketing also searches for ideal customers and draws the customers’ attention to the product or service available.

-Without Marketing Sales will suffer, without Sales, there are no improvements in Marketing.
+Without Marketing, Sales will suffer without Sales, there are no improvements in Marketing.
 They are both parts of the vital success of any business.
-Making deals consists of relational interaction 1-on-1 meetings, phone calls, social network engagement with potential clients or prospects.
+Making deals involves relational interaction, 1-on-1 meetings, phone calls, and social network engagement with potential clients or prospects.

 Marketing is a term used to convince and connect with opportunities, including advertising, news, direct mail, and more.
 The main objective of marketing is to look for the big picture and promote the company, product or service, and brand.
 Sales are more focused on revenue.
 The goals are measured every month.